leok974/leo-portfolio/docs/DEVELOPMENT.md

 ...
 [lifespan] shutdown: done
 ```

+### SQLite ingest hardening
+- Windows note: FAISS is optional at runtime.
+If `faiss` is not installed, the backend will still start; dense vector search returns an empty list and RAG falls back to BM25 + brute-force.
+To build/use the FAISS index on Windows, install a compatible FAISS wheel or use WSL.
+- Env gate: set `RAG_DENSE_DISABLE=1` to force-disable dense/FAISS even if the module is present.
+This is handy for CI and local dev when you only need BM25/FTS behavior.

+- `rag.sqlite` now runs in WAL mode with a 10s busy timeout.
+- `connect()` and `commit()` are wrapped in a 5× exponential backoff so overlapping warmup jobs and `/api/rag/ingest` no longer surface `sqlite3.OperationalError: database is locked`.
+- Helper scripts (`scripts/rag-build-index.ps1`, `/api/rag/ingest`) can be retried immediately—no manual DB resets required.

 ## Hot Reload Notes
 `--reload` watches files; large asset churn can slow reloads.
 Consider excluding heavy dirs via `--reload-dir` pointing only to `assistant_api`.